PostHog/posthog.com/contents/handbook/engineering/development-process.md

 After the sprint planning, each team should have their own session (can be async!) where they
 - Do a detailed retrospective.
 - Divide up the big ambitious goals between the members of the team
-- Prioritize any other work (smaller features, bug fixes, refactoring etc)
+- Prioritize any other work (Support Hero, smaller features, bug fixes, refactoring, etc.).

 ### What does an awesome big ambitious goal look like?